web development

 Update, 10 April 2022: Simplified syntax…

 How cool is that!
 The triangle and clickable heading are both styled automatically.
-No extra markup is needed, just these <details> and <summary> tags:
+The markup is simple, just these <details> and <summary> tags:

 <details>